"I'm not really into this fighting stuff unless it's in a courtroom. ...Oh, and with words!"

 .
 When danger rears its head, the character generally beats feet and lets their tough-guy friends

 deal with the problem.

 .
 The reasons for this are myriad.
-Regardless of the whys, the producers have to be careful because quite often the character was defined
+Regardless of the whys, there are three things to consider with such a change: